mihonen/polynomials/README.md

 ## Root Solving

 Golynomials uses Quadratic formula to solve roots for simple qudratic polynomials.
-For higher order polynomials, a combination of bisection method and Newton-method is used as described in this [Wikipedia page](https://en.wikipedia.org/wiki/Real-root_isolation#Bisection_method).
+For higher order polynomials, a combination of bisection method and Newton-method is used as described in this [Wikipedia page](https://en.wikipedia.org/wiki/Real-root_isolation#Bisection_method) and this [page](https://en.wikipedia.org/wiki/Sturm%27s_theorem#Root_isolation).
 The package first utilizes [Sturm's theorem](https://en.wikipedia.org/wiki/Sturm%27s_theorem) to seek for intervals which hold exactly one real root.
 It then finds the roots numerically using [Newton's-method](https://en.wikipedia.org/wiki/Newton%27s_method).